What does a hemodialysis technician do?

 Certification differs in every state, so technicians should research the requirements for the state they'll practice.
 Nephrology organizations set and regulate the necessary requirements for certification.
 These currently include:

 - The Nephrology Nursing Certification Commission (NNCC) offers a Certification for Clinical Hemodialysis Technicians (CCHT).

 - The Board of Nephrology Examiners Nursing and Technology (BONENT) offers a Hemodialysis Technician Certification (CHT).

 Career opportunities and outlook

 Many dialysis centers across the U.S. employ hemodialysis technicians to provide the majority of direct patient care.
-With the increasing number of people with chronic kidney disease and renal failure, the demand for hemodialysis technicians is expected to rise.
-The median annual salary for a dialysis technician is about $39,000.
+With the increasing number of people with chronic kidney disease and renal failure, the demand for hemodialysis technicians is expected to rise faster than average.
+The median annual salary for a dialysis technician is about $42,165.

 With experience, hemodialysis technicians can advance into supervisory or management positions.